 Don't be shy!
 If you are having a problem, or have a question, contact your instructor or the teaching assistant.
 You will waste valuable time floundering without a clear notion of what is going on in class.

-Be a responsible learner
+Be a Responsible Learner

 Distance learners are responsible for their learning and must take the responsibility for being active learners, rather than passive learners.
 The student does not sit passively, ready to be filled with information, but must discover the information by doing his/her own research.
 Follow the instructor and College’s rules and procedures.
 But if you have a question, seek out the answer.
 If you have a problem, contact your instructor.